mendix/docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 ### 4.1 Preventing a Large Repository Size

-The *.mpr* storage format will be changed in H1 2024 to reduce the rapid repository growth.
-This will reduce the repository size for new apps, but will not reduce the repository size for existing apps.
-Upgrading to a new storage format will happen automatically and will not affect functionality.
+The *.mpr* storage format will be changed to reduce the rapid repository growth.
+Switching to the new storage format will be done under the hood and does not result in functional changes.

+For new apps we aim to introduce the new format in Q2 2024.
+Existing apps will be automatically converted in a later version, targeted for H2 2024.

+### 4.2 Working with a Large Repository Size

+When cloning an app the default behavior of Git is to download the full history.
+As Mendix uses different folders on disk for different branches, this is done for each branch.
+To mitigate that, we have introduced Local Cloning for subsequent branch downloads.
+When cloning a new branch, data from a branch you already have locally will be used to reduce how much data needs to be downloaded.

+Another improvement currently in the works is 'Partial cloning', which basically instructs Git to only retrieve a part of the history from the server when cloning.
+In case you do need older history, for example when merging an older branch, the data will be retrieved from the server at the relevant time.
+We expect to deliver this in the Summer of 2024 and intend to backport this to the 10.12 MTS release.

-### 4.2 Mitigating Large Repository Size
+### 4.3 Mitigating Large Repository Size

-In cases where a repository has already grown to a significant size, Mendix recommends you to consider shrinking the repository by removing parts of the history, in case you are encountering performance issues.
+In cases where a repository has already grown to a significant size, you can also consider starting with a clean slate when encountering performance issues.
+First you receive a backup of your Git repository, which can be used locally, or you can restore it onto a Git server.
+The second step is wiping the history on the Git server, after which only the last commit of the main branch will be available.
+Clone times will be reduced tremendously and you can continue working without performance issues.

-Mendix has developed a git-fixer – a cleanup tool to assist you in shrinking your repository.
+Mendix has developed a cleanup tool to assist you in shrinking your repository.
 For more information, see the [Cleanup Tool](#cleanup-tool) section below.

 ## 5  Cleanup Tool {#cleanup-tool}

 Mendix has developed a cleanup tool called git-fixer.
-It is a Python-based command-line tool which copies a local Git repository to a new folder and removes a part of the history, resulting in a new repository that is smaller than the original one.
+It is a Python-based command-line tool which copies a local Git repository to a new folder and removes the history, resulting in a small new repository that only contains the last commit of the main branch.

-Through a wizard-like approach you can set various settings, such as the time period for which to retain history, and which branches to retain.

 {{% alert color="info" %}}
-This tool is currently in private beta and general availability is expected in Q2 2024.
-Please reach out to your CSM to join the beta program to get access to the tool.
+This tool is currently in public beta and can be downloaded here.
 {{% /alert %}}

 {{% alert color="info" %}}
 This tool is executed on a Git repository.
 If your app is still on SVN you will first have to migrate to Git.
-In case the Migrate button is not showing on the Team Server page in Developer Portal because of the size restrictions, you can out to your CSM to join the beta program to get your app whitelisted.
+In case the Migrate button is not showing on the Team Server page in Developer Portal because of the size restrictions, you can out to your CSM to get your app whitelisted.
 {{% /alert %}}

 ### 5.1 Cleanup Process